The four winds

 The association between lightning and death was described by the Ngāti Porou leader Tuta Nihoniho:

 Signs on the mountain

-A rua kōhā or rua kanapu was a place, usually a mountain top, where lightning was seen.
+A rua kōhā or rua kanapu is a place, usually a mountaintop, where lightning is seen.
 A double flash is particularly dramatic on a mountain, and was seen as a sign that an important member of the tribe had passed away, or might soon do so.
 There are frequent references in tribal laments to lightning flashing over important mountains.